 We have a relatively low number of shares in the public float, and our common stock does not normally trade actively.
-Our Chief Executive Officer believes, partly based upon conversations with potential investors that mutual funds and large hedge funds are unable to purchase our common stock due to the lack of public float and since their minimum size purchase would likely cause an artificial rise in our common stock price.
+Our Chief Executive Officer believes, partly based upon conversations with potential mutual funds and large hedge funds that some major financial institutions are unable to purchase our common stock due to the lack of public float and since their minimum size purchase would likely cause an artificial rise in our common stock price.
 Unless our public float increases, we believe our stock price will be adversely affected.